puncsky/system-design-and-architecture/en/2018-07-21-data-partition-and-routing.md

 date: 2018-07-20 11:54
 comments: true
 categories: system design
-abstract: "The advantages of implementing data partition and routing are availability and read efficiency while consistency is the weakness.
+description: "The advantages of implementing data partition and routing are availability and read efficiency while consistency is the weakness.
 The routing abstract model is essentially two maps: key-partition map and partition-machine map."
 language: en
 ---